What is net zero and how will it affect the public?

 The PA news agency looks at why becoming net zero by 2050 has become a legal target for the UK and what changes people will have to make.

-The Prime Minister is expected to announce a set of delays to key climate policies designed to push the UK towards net zero.
+The Prime Minister has announced a set of delays to key climate policies designed to push the UK towards net zero.

 Critics have said these delays jeopardise that goal while sending the wrong message internationally, though Rishi Sunak said his Government is still committed to the 2050 target.

-What is net zero and why is the Prime Minister set to water down some of his Government’s climate commitments?
+What is net zero and why is the Prime Minister changing some of his Government’s climate commitments?

 The PA news agency explains why the net zero by 2050 target exists and how adopting it would affect the British public.